getcarina/getcarina.com/_getting-started/008-glossary.md

 ##### service discovery

 The process of discovering what services are available for an application.
 Service discovery is a two-part process. *Registration* is the process of a service registering its location with a central directory. *Discovery* occurs when a client application asks the directory for the location of a service.

+##### ServiceNet

+An internal, multi-tenant network interface that connects segments within Carina.
+When you create a segment, it gets only an IPv4 address from ServiceNet by default.
+This is the address that the segment can use to communicate with other segments in Carina.

 ##### scheduler